Gait-Fitz/ProjectMarch/docs/doc/getting_started/setting_up_docker.rst

     march_run  # To run the entire march code. (ros1, ros2 and the bridge) (This also starts up the 3 containers / "environments") march_build  # To run build for all of march code (ros1, ros2 and the bridge) march_run_bash  # To start up all 3 ros containers / "environments".

+    # When using the exo: (note: ROS*_ARGS can overwrite the default args for the following modes, if they are the same).
+    march_run_airgait  # To run the entire march code with the exo in the stand. march_run_groundgait  # To run the entire march code with groundgaiting. march_run_training  # To run the entire march code with a pilot in the exo.

     # You can log into the ros environments with:
     march_ros1_bash